alirzaj/laravel-elasticsearch-builder/README.md

 `$analyzers` is custom defined analyzers for index.

 `$tokenizers` contains config for tokenizers.
+For understanding `$staticIndexSettings` and `$dynamicIndexSettings` you can check here: https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html

  the only property that you **must** define is `$properties`.